-The Board of Management of the Athboy Community School has the authority to suspend a student.
+The Board of Management of Athboy Community School has the authority to suspend a student.
 The Board delegates the authority to suspend, up to and including three days, to the Principal and this shall be done formally and in writing at the first meeting of the BOM each academic year.
+The Principal can extend this to five days if agreed by Chairperson.
+Approval from the board must be sought if over five days, up to and including ten days.
+If a suspension extends beyond ten school days Tusla will be informed.